umangkk5/5_Stage_RISC_CPU/README.md

 # 5_Stage_RISC_CPU

-Designed 5 stage pipelined RISC CPU with 23 fixed point and 2 Floating point instructions.
+Designed 5-stage pipelined RISC CPU with 23 fixed point and 2 floating point instructions.
-Coded in Verilog HDL and used Altera Modelsim, Xilinx Vivado for simulation and testing.
+Program written in Verilog HDL and used Altera Modelsim, Xilinx Vivado for simulation and testing.
-Handled Data and control hazards for 5 Stage CPU